 SECTION I. - Name, head office, period, purpose

 Art.
-2. The registered head office of the association is situated in Telecomlaan 9, 1831 Diegem, Belgium.
+2. The registered head office of the association is situated in the Flemish region.

 SECTION II. - Members

 Art.
-6. The number of members is unlimited and shall never be less than three (3).
+5. The number of Members is unlimited and shall never be less than three (3).

 Art.
-9. On joining the association, new members will subscribe without reservation to the articles of association and its policies and procedures.
+8. On joining the association, new Members will subscribe without reservation to the articles of association and its policies and procedures.

-Any member who has not paid any contributions owed by that member will be deemed to have resigned, 30 days after receipt of a registered letter from the Chairperson of the Board.
+Any Member who has not paid any contributions owed by that Member will be deemed to have resigned, effective 30 days after receipt of a registered letter from the Chairperson of the Board.